linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 - Additional$1.4 million impairment charges on leasehold improvement and store fixtures
 - Higher store occupancy costs (increased 12.1%) due to higher monthly rents
 - Higher debit and credit card fees (increased 40.6%) due to increased customer use of debit cards and acceptance of credit and check cards at all locations -
-- Higher administrative labor costs (increased 29.9%) primarily related to recent additions to the executive team and expensing of employee stock options
+- Higher administrative labor costs (increased 29.9%) primarily related to recent additions to the executive team and expensing of [[Week 4 ESOs and Valuation|employee stock options]]
 - Higher advertising costs (increased 198.3%)
 - Higher incentive compensation primarily related to the$9.6 million employee discretionary bonus authorized by the board of directors